slaclab/lume-ace3p/README.md

 ```
 The format for VOCS is a stucture with dict and list objects.
 In this example, the "variables" dict contains the workflow input parameters to optimize and their bounds.
 Next, the "objectives" dict contains the quantity in the previously defined output dict to maximize (or minimize).
 The "constraints" dict is optional and specifies some inequality that is desired for the optimization.
 And lastly, the "observables" list is optional is simply tracked by Xopt but not used in optimization.
 See the [VOCS data structure](https://xopt.xopt.org/examples/basic/xopt_vocs) formatting from the Xopt user guide for more information.

-**Note, while "R/Q" and "mode_freq" are defined in the output dict, the quantity "freq_error" is not!
+**Note: while "R/Q" and "mode_freq" are defined in the output dict, the quantity "freq_error" is not!
 This is intentional and will be addressed in the simulation function definition next.**

 Since the goal of this example is to optimize the "R/Q" quantity with a constraint of the "mode_freq" being within 1% of a specified "target_freq", the simulation function which runs the ACE3P workflow must include an extra step to calculate the "freq_error" quantity for Xopt to read-in.
 ```python